mkeithX/mkeithx.github.io/README.md

 ## Introduction

-This repo contains the website configuration and documentation powering the [mkeithx website](https://mkeithx.github.io).
+This repo contains the source code and  configuration powering the **Kitiplex SpaceHub Project** [**website**](https://mkeithx.github.io).

 ## Motivation

-The project aims to establish an intuitive and comprehensive Knowledge Base Portal using various technologies including AI offering valuable and accessible resources for IT Developers, Helpdesk Analysts, and Amateur Astronomers.
+The project aims to create an intuitive Knowledge Base Portal using powerful, low-maintenance technology, ensuring that content remains both accessible and reliable.
+See [author's perspective](https://mkeithx.pages.dev/foobar).

 ## Installation